-11.5 Trade Union training leave
+11.4 Trade union training leave

-11.5.1 A Union delegate or duly elected or appointed Union representative shall, upon written application by the Union to the employer, such application being endorsed by the Union and given to the employer at least 2 months in advance (or such lesser period as mutually agreed between the Union and the employer/s), be granted up to 5 working days' leave (non-cumulative) on ordinary pay each calendar year to attend courses or seminars conducted by the Union or specific training courses approved by the Union.
-The scope, content and level of such courses or seminars shall be such as to contribute to a better understanding of industrial relations within the employer's operations.

-Other courses mutually agreed between the Union and an employer, or employers, may be included under clause 11.5.1.

-- 11.5.2 Any written application by a Union seeking release of a delegate or representative to attend a course shall include details of the type and content of the course to be attended as well as the dates upon which the course is proposed to be conducted. - 11.5.3 For the purposes of clause 11.5 'ordinary pay' means the ordinary time earnings paid to the employee exclusive of any allowances, penalty rates or travelling time and fares.

-The granting of such leave shall be subject to the following conditions:
+- 11.4.1 A Union delegate or duly elected or appointed Union representative will, upon written application by the Union to the employer, such application being endorsed by the Union and given to the employer at least 2 months in advance (or such lesser period as mutually agreed between the Union and the employer/s), be granted up to 5 working days' leave (non-cumulative) on ordinary pay each calendar year to attend courses or seminars conducted by the Union or specific training courses approved and accredited by the Union.
+The scope, content and level of such courses or seminars will be such as to contribute to a better understanding of industrial relations within the employer's operations. - 11.4.2 Other courses mutually agreed between the Union party to this Award and an employer, or employers, may be included under clause 11.4. - 11.4.3 Any written application by the Union seeking release of a delegate or representative to attend a course will include details of the type and content of the course to be attended as well as the dates upon which the course is proposed to be conducted. - 11.4.4 For the purposes of clause 11.4 "ordinary pay" will mean the ordinary time earnings paid to the employee exclusive of any allowances, penalty rates or travelling time and fares. - 11.4.5 The granting of such leave will be subject to the following conditions: - (a) The employee must have at least 12 months continuous service with the employer prior to such leave being granted and be the elected Union delegate/representative.

-- (a) The employee must have at least 12 months' continuous service with the employer prior to such leave being granted and be the elected Union delegate/representative. - (b) Unless otherwise agreed the maximum number of employees of one and the same employer attending a training course or seminar each year will be as follows:
+(b) Unless otherwise agreed the maximum number of employees of one and the same employer attending a training course or seminar each year will be as follows:

-Where the employer employs between 10 - 50 employees 1 Where the employer employs between 51-100 employees 2 Where the employer employs over 100 employees 4
+Where the employer employs between 10 - 50 employees 1 Where the employer employs between 51 - 100 employees 2 Where the employer employs over 100 employees 4